Procedure Guide ·Emergency Vet Visit ·2026

 Waiting Period Details

-Accident coverage starts after 48 hours to 14 days depending on the insurer.
-Illness coverage starts after 14 days.
-If your dog eats something toxic on day 3 of your policy, the emergency visit may not be covered.
-Emergencies related to pre-existing conditions are never covered, regardless of timing.
+Accident coverage: 48 hours to 14 days depending on insurer.
+Illness: 14 days.
+If your dog eats toxins on day 3, emergency may not be covered.
+Pre-existing conditions never covered.

 Red flag · Deductible